 2. Development of free online courses: The OU NNCO are developing a suite of online courses which will be free and in the public domain.
 The courses are aimed at people who are unemployed or in low-paid, unqualified jobs, particularly those looking to start a new career or improve their current career prospects.
 The courses will contain a mixture of reading, activities and quizzes, drawing from existing and new open educational resources (OER).
 There are six courses in development.
 Learners will receive a series of badges for each course which demonstrates successful completion of the quiz assessments.
 When a learner has completed all the quizzes associated with a particular course, they will be awarded with a statement of participation that they can print and present to employers.
 The six courses soon to be available are:-

-- Introducing practical healthcare: A course for healthcare assistants and wider health sector workers (bands 1-4 primarily) – to be launched at the end of July 2016
+- Introducing practical healthcare: A course for healthcare assistants and wider health sector workers (bands 1-4 primarily).

-- Supporting children’s development: A course for teaching assistants and other unqualified staff in schools – to be launched at the end of July 2016
+- Supporting children’s development: A course for teaching assistants and other unqualified staff in schools.

-- Planning a better future: A course for a wide section of workers, e.g. those in retail, hospitality, and service industries who want support in planning their career – to be launched at the end of July 2016
+- Planning a better future: A course for a wide section of workers, e.g. those in retail, hospitality and service industries who want support in planning their career.

-- Caring for adults: A course for those in unpaid or paid caring roles within the adult social care sector, includes those people caring for family members – to be launched at the end of July 2016
+- Caring for adults: A course for those in unpaid or paid caring roles within the adult social care sector, includes those people caring for family members.

-- Setting up a small business: A course for those who want to set up and sustain their own micro-small business – to be launched at the start of September 2016
+- Starting your small business: A course for those who want to set up and sustain their own micro-small business.

-- Taking part in the voluntary sector: A course for those interested in taking part or working in the voluntary sector – to be launched at the start of September 2016
+- Taking part in the voluntary sector: A course for those interested in taking part or working in the voluntary sector.

 3. Research and Evaluation: It is vital to the project and to inform future strategy that research and evaluation is embedded throughout.
 The Project Team are developing robust tracking and evaluation processes that will help us understand the impact of the free learning resources mentioned above and also capture insight gained from working collaboratively with a range of partners who are members of the Social Partnership Network.